Dani3lSun/apex-app-crappybird/README.md

 Application should run on all versions of Oracle Database > 11gR2 (Developed on 11gR2 XE).

 ####User with sysdba permissions
-Some features require sysdba rights.
+Some features require rights to SYS owned packages.
 Please run following commands before running the setup!

 - Grant to dbms_crypto (needed for password encryption/decryption of the app)